-We respond to planning application consultations from the County Council and the eight Staffordshire District and Borough Councils, including the Peak Park Planning Board.
-The team also has an input into Local Plan reviews, Development and Design Briefs.
+The Highways Development Control team carries out duties on planning applications that have an impact on transport.
+We respond to planning application consultations from the County, District and Borough Councils, as well as the Peak Park Planning Board.
+We also have an input into local plan reviews, development and design briefs.

-The developer mitigates the adverse impact of the proposed development with sustainable transport and demand management solutions, including where necessary, improvements to the public highway;
+- The developer works around any negative impacts of the proposed development with sustainable transport and demand management plans, including improvements to the highway

-We also work closely with colleagues in Highways to ensure that permitted developments bring the best possible package of benefits for the travelling public.
+We also work closely with colleagues in Highways to make sure that permitted developments bring the best benefits to the public.